-SPECIFIC CRITERIA (-) - -> (+) Understanding of the question or issue and the key concepts involved XXXX (course coordinator to elaborate) Depth of analysis and/or critique in response to the task • XXXX (course coordinator to elaborate) Familiarity with and relevance of professional and/or research literature used to support response Appropriate research references to support responses Sound range of research references Structure and organisation of response Appropriate nature of structural organisation Logical and coherent structure Clear presentation of ideas to enhance readability Presentation of response according to appropriate academic and linguistic conventions • Clarity, consistency and appropriateness of conventions for quoting, paraphrasing, attributing sources and information and listing references (APA style) Clarity and appropriateness of sentence structure, vocabulary use, spelling, punctuation and word length GENERAL COMMENTS/RECOMMENDATIONS FOR NEXT TIME
+SPECIFIC CRITERIA (-) - -> (+ ·) Understanding of the question or issue and the key concepts involved PART ONE: include recording of oral reading to a child (with questions and answers about the text) of an original literary text with illustrations include an original resource to assess prior-to-school literacy include a spelling resource to teach blended sounds PART TWO Evaluate the reading competency of a student in Stage 1 (not Early Stage 1).
+Provide a rationale for your recommendations as well as evidence supporting your diagnostic assessment Depth of analysis and/or critique in response to the task PART ONE a selection of annotated student texts showing the writer's current level of development in terms of writing, grammar, spelling and punctuation PART TWO Consider the relative performance when the text is supported by illustrations and when it is text only Evaluate the student's ability to read real words compared to made up words Work out what you would say to the student?
+What letter patterns or types of words are most challenging?
+How would you assess levels of comprehension?
+What interventions would you recommend?
+Familiarity with and relevance of professional and/or research literature used to support response Appropriate research references to support responses Sound range of research references Structure and organisation of response Appropriate nature of structural organisation Logical and coherent structure □ Clear presentation of ideas to enhance readability Presentation of response according to appropriate academic and linguistic conventions ☐ Clarity, consistency and appropriateness of conventions for quoting, paraphrasing, attributing sources and information and listing references (APA) ☐ Clarity and appropriateness of sentence structure, vocabulary use, spelling, punctuation and word length r D at t E ŝ 3 ; r D ć 1 at ate ate ate

+GENERAL COMMENTS/RECOMMENDATIONS FOR NEXT TIME